skellis46/slipbox/harmful content project preparation.md

 - do you think you got 'better' at the practice over time? (you certainly got more experienced).
 If so, what is it that you were getting better at?
 - to what extent does the Transparencies process put people 'in touch with' their bodies (if at all)?
 Do you think of it as an explicitly (or perhaps implicitly) embodied activity?
 - to what extent is TP a 'feeling' work vs a 'thinking' work?
+- do we imagine the participants describing what they are seeing AND their emotions? (that is, their response to what they are seeing).
+Noting that "the language we use to describe our emotions is associated with the underlying physiology" [@sze-2010-coherence p.804]

 - seems like TP could be a mix of body awareness, mindfulness and emotional awareness ... (but of these body awareness would be least)??
 - the question 'how does it feel?' (when looking at HC) could also be _where_ does it feel?